MicrosoftDocs/Advertising/advertising/bingads-13/guides/ad-customizer-feeds-responsive-search-ads.md

 ## <a name="name"></a>Name

-The name of your customizer attribute.
+The name of your ad customizer attribute.

-- Each customizer attribute must have a unique name.
+- Each ad customizer attribute must have a unique name.
 - Attribute names can be up to 40 characters.
 - You can have a maximum of 40 attributes per account.
 - Attribute names cannot contain the following characters: {, }, (, ), :, /, ”, '